Everything You Need To Know About Setting Up Your Square Account

 Where To Go Next With Square?

-When you consider that Square is a secure, PCI compliant option with a transparent pricing plan and offers lots of bells and whistles, it truly is an excellent solution for any small business.
-I like that it’s so easy to set up an account with Square, and that they don’t ask for much in terms of personal information.
-When it is time to get set up or find reports, the dashboard is intuitive and easy to navigate.
-I also love that Square offers affordable hardware and software when it comes time to scale the business.
+When you consider that Square is a secure, PCI-compliant option with a transparent pricing plan and offers lots of bells and whistles, it truly is an excellent solution for any small business.
+I like that it’s so easy to set up an account with Square and that they don’t ask for much in terms of personal information.
+When it is time to get set up or find reports, the Dashboard is intuitive and easy to navigate.